 In 2007, Lowell founded the Lowell Milken Center with a mission to discover, develop and communicate the stories of unsung heroes who have made a profound and positive difference on the course of history.
 The Lowell Milken Center aims to demonstrate through student-driven, project-based learning that people are inherently endowed with the responsibility to impact the world by improving the lives of others.

-With the recent establishment of the Lowell Milken Institute for Business Law and Policy at UCLA School of Law, Lowell’s work in education extends greater opportunity to UCLA law students, faculty, young law practitioners and alumni.
+With the establishment of the Lowell Milken Institute for Business Law and Policy at UCLA School of Law in 2011, Lowell’s work in education extends greater opportunity to UCLA law students, faculty, young law practitioners and alumni.
 Building on UCLA School of Law’s already outstanding programs, the Lowell Milken Institute provides expanded studies on business law and policy, clinical experience, additional research opportunities for faculty, along with student fellowships.
 The knowledge, skills and experience available through the Lowell Milken Institute will help ensure that students are prepared to not only assume leadership roles in the practice of law, but also in the areas of business, government, and philanthropy.

 As Lowell Milken enters his fourth decade as an advocate for education reform, his aim remains steadfast: to enrich people's lives and nurture human potential.
 He continues to foster programs that develop and advance innovative ways to prepare people with the skills, knowledge and experiences that will allow them to take advantage of life's opportunities.